CDAGaming/CraftPresence-Mirror/README.md

 * A MCUpdater Instance (instance.json)
 * A Technic installedPacks File (installedPacks)

-If using any of these launchers, it'll put the packs name in your display as well as show its icon (when not in a server).
+If using any of these launchers, note the following:

+* Prior to v1.6.0, it'll put the packs name in your display as well as show its icon (when not in a server)
-Note: In v1.6.0 and above, it'll instead parse the Pack's name into the `&PACK&` placeholder, that you can configure for usage in the RPC
+* From v1.6.0 until v2.0.0, it'll instead parse the Pack's name into the `&PACK&` placeholder, that you can configure for usage in the RPC
+* In v2.0, the pack's info is instead parsed into the `pack.name` and `pack.icon` placeholders, that you can configure for usage in the RPC

 As an example, this is how the mod will convert a pack's name to an iconKey: